Daily High to Daily Low: Is It Safe to Buy Citizens Financial Group Inc. (CFG)?

 CFG’s Market Performance

-CFG stocks went up by 0.50% for the week, with a monthly drop of -7.23% and a quarterly performance of -13.79%, while its annual performance rate touched -21.39%.
-The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 3.27% for Citizens Financial Group Inc. The simple moving average for the period of the last 20 days is 0.06% for CFG stocks with a simple moving average of -21.73% for the last 200 days.
+CFG stocks went up by 2.68% for the week, with a monthly jump of 2.42% and a quarterly performance of -9.05%, while its annual performance rate touched -13.56%.
+The volatility ratio for the week stands at 3.16% while the volatility levels for the past 30 days are set at 3.22% for Citizens Financial Group Inc. The simple moving average for the period of the last 20 days is 3.25% for CFG stocks with a simple moving average of -18.95% for the last 200 days.

 Analysts’ Opinion of CFG